 Precise data are not available on the size of the U.S. market for hemp-based products, but current industry estimates report annual sales at more than $700 million annually.
 Hemp is a variety of Cannabis Sativa and is of the same plant species as marijuana.
 Although industrial hemp is genetically different and distinguished by its use and chemical makeup and has long been cultivated for non-drug use in the production of industrial and other goods, in the United States, hemp is subject to U.S. drug laws and growing industrial hemp is restricted.
 Under current U.S. drug policy all cannabis varieties, including industrial hemp, are considered Schedule I controlled substances under the Controlled Substances Act – passed in 1970.

 In spite of the prohibition of domestic cultivation, hemp is making a comeback as a commercial product in America.
-Unfortunately, American entrepreneurs must import hemp (raw and finished products) from Canada, Europe, and China.

-American’s Hemp Resurgence
+America’s Hemp Resurgence

 On February 7, 2014, President Obama signed the Farm Bill of 2013 into law.
 The “Legitimacy of Industrial Hemp Research” program will allow states that pass hemp cultivation laws to participate in research and development of hemp industries.